-Social Security's benefit formula is designed to be progressive: People who have lower lifetime earnings receive benefits that are larger, as a percentage of their lifetime average earnings, than those received by higher-earning beneficiaries.
-(For more details, see Appendix A.) Accordingly, initial replacement rates are higher, on average, for retired workers with lower earnings-that is, initial benefits replace a larger share of past earnings for those workers.
+In CBO's projections, the share of preretirement earnings that Social Security benefits replace increases slightly over time.
+The program's benefit formula is designed to be progressive: People who have lower lifetime earnings receive benefits that are larger, as a percentage of their lifetime average earnings, than those received by higher-earning beneficiaries.
+(For more details, see Appendix B.) Accordingly, initial replacement rates are higher, on average, for retired workers with lower earnings-that is, initial benefits replace a larger share of past earnings for those workers.